michellechoi126/GroFlower/README.md

 - fertilize plants to grow more flowers
 - turn on GroLight for faster growth
 - mist plants to let plants shine
-- propogate or plant new seeds
+- propagate or plant new seeds

 ## Wireframes